RobertARandolph/AdmiralBumbleBee.com/_posts/2018-12-15-Why-I-hate-Windows.md

 No matter where I go there seems to always be something that messes up my DAW audio.

 In macOS while writing articles, I'll sometimes have 30+ applications open doing graphics/video/writing/programming and still have a DAW running perfectly in the background at 64 sample-length buffer.
+I can do the same in Linux without a hitch, and in fact Linux does this _better_.

 I can't manage this in Windows on the _same machine_ with the same everything connected, a lean Windows install and nothing open except the absolute necessary processes running.
 If I open an e-mail app or Chrome, then it's time to bump up the buffer.